United Women in Faith:

 We provide education experiences that lead to personal change in order to transform the world.

-The United Methodist Women meet on the second Tuesday every month for either hands-on mission projects, guest speakers or guided discussion.
+The United Women in Faith meet on the second Tuesday every month for either hands-on mission projects, guest speakers or guided discussion.
 Smaller groups such as Grace Circle or New Circle meet at various times throughout the month and special programs are held several times a year.
 The time, location and format of all gatherings and programs will be announced in the Sunday bulletin and in the Tower Bell.

 United Methodist Women 150 YEARS VIDEO: